 Aside from the price tag, an affordable web hosting plan with cPanel and Softaculous allows developers to install more than 400 open-source scripts with a single click.

-Affordable web hosting plans are perfect for:
+Cheap web hosting services are perfect for:

 - Beginners: The host takes care of nearly all the technical details for you.
 Anything else should be covered by an in-depth knowledge base and 24/7 support channels.

 - Developers: Learn how to code, experiment with a new programming language, or spin up websites for clients with support for unlimited domains and staging environments.
 Whether you’re managing a single shared hosting account for a client or a slew of small projects for yourself, cheap shared server hosting packages are a great startup deal for devs.

 - Small businesses: Hosts provide all the tools to succeed, from online advertising credits and email accounts to shopping carts and free tools for making appointments.